igncp/encina/Readme.md

 You can use `encina` from the command line once the module is installed.
 If you want to use it anywhere, install it as a global module `npm install -g encina`.

 - To retrieve data from a project: `encina examine PATH/TO/PROJECT`
-- To display the result: `encina server` in the directory that contains the `encina-report` result.
+- To display the result: `encina server` in the directory that contains the `encina-reports` result.
 In a browser, go to: `http://localhost:9993` or add the `-b` flag to the command.

 Please go to the [homesite](http://igncp.github.io/encina/) for further information.